NCAR/DataAnalysis101/OldHomework/2016/APPM2720Homework7.md

 # log the x axis in the plot
 plot( x,y, log="x")
 ````
-Note how the x axis is labled differently for these two
+Note how the x axis is labeld differently for these two
 choices.